 Transportation Alternatives Program (TAP)

-THE LATEST: The CRTPA is scheduled to adopt the Draft Fiscal Year (FY) 2026 – FY 2030 Transportation Alternatives (TA) Project Priority List (PPL) at the April 16 CRTPA Meeting.
-Public comments related to the Draft TA PPL may be provided in the following ways:
+THE LATEST: The CRTPA adopted the Fiscal Year (FY) 2026 – FY 2030 Transportation Alternatives (TA) Project Priority List (PPL) at the April 16 CRTPA Meeting.

 The CRTPA initiated the solicitation of new TA applications on November 1, 2023 and applications were due on January 19, 2024 (see timeline, below).
 A virtual public meeting was held on Thursday, November 30 to briefly discuss the CRTPA’s TA Program.
 The applications received are available for review at the bottom of this page.